viant/xunsafe/README.md

 to manipulate struct dynamically I've seen around 100 time worst performance comparing to statically typed code.
 I believe that, native reflect package could be easily implemented way better to provide optimized performance.
-This library comes with reflection implementation that greatly improved performance, that is 50x time faster than native golang reflection.
+This library comes with reflection implementation that greatly improved performance, that is  between 25 to 50x time faster than native golang reflection.
-What that means that  extra overhead of using reflection is only around twice comparing to statically typed code.
+What that means that extra overhead of using reflection is only around 1.5 to four times comparing to statically typed code.

 ## Introduction

 In order to achieve better performance, this library uses unsafe.Pointer along with StructField.Offset to effectively access/modify struct fields.
+On top of that most of implemented methods, inline giving substantial performance boost which is x40 times as opposed to the seme not inlined version.
+In order to reduce inlining cost in generic method, redefined from reflect package *emptyInterface, rtype are used.

 ## Usage